THURSTON COUNTY -- -

-THURSTON COUNTY -- The crime was horrific.
+The crime was horrific.
 The victim was a mother of three.
-The killer or killers seemingly wanted to send a message.
-But what message exactly and why are the questions that continue to torment detectives 13 years later.
+The killer, or killers, seemingly wanted to send a message, but what message exactly and why are they questions that continue to torment detectives 14 years later.
 Now, they need your help to solve the murder of Karen Bodine.

 Karlee Bodine was forever changed by her mother's murder in Thurston County.

 "There are two parts of my life, there's before my mom died and there's after," she says.

 "It's affected our whole life...people will say, 'I know how you feel,' well no, they don't," says Karen's mother, Sharron.

 How different life would have been for the entire Bodine family had they not been cursed by the horror, darkness and everlasting grief of murder.

 Karlee and Sharron say there's no denying it, Karen was the center of their lives.
 The mother of three was passionate, fiery, creative, even sometimes a little bit strange, they joke affectionately.